 Preconditioning Drive

 The preconditioning drive is designed to simulate vehicle operation and canister purging during operation.
 Follow the World Harmonized Motorcycle Test Cycle (WMTC) chassis-dynamometer test cycle in European Union (EU) Commission Delegated Regulation EU 134/2014, Annex II, Appendix 6, section (3), which is incorporated by reference.
-For the purpose of this preconditioning, all soak and test temperatures shall be between 68° and 86°F.
+For the purpose of this preconditioning, all soak and test temperatures shall be between 68° and 86°F. The preconditioning drive includes three (3) total WMTC drive cycles: a refueling cycle to ensure fuel throughout the fuel system and two (2) WMTC drive cycles for purging the carbon canister after the soaking period.

 The following steps shall be performed before beginning the preconditioning drive: